At a glance

 - Accredited by the Royal Town Planning Institute (RTPI) and the Royal Institution of Chartered Surveyors (RICS)

-- Focus on planning as it engages with economic and property development processes
+- Distinctive focus on planning as it interacts with real estate development processes.

 Real Estate & Planning